 What is driving anxiety?

-What helps acutely in the car?
+What helps acutely during a panic attack in the car?

 Ready for the next step?